Rachel Keller

 Rachel Keller is a fictional character in The Ring film series.
 The character, created by writer-producer Ehren Kruger and portrayed by Naomi Watts, serves as the protagonist of The Ring and The Ring Two, sharing similarities with Reiko Asakawa from the original Japanese films.

-Introduced in the 2002 film, Rachel is an investigative journalist who must figure out a way to escape death after watching a cursed video tape that she discovered while investigating the death of her niece.
-In The Ring Two, Rachel must delve into the history of Samara Morgan after her son gets sick with a mysterious ailment.
+Introduced in the 2002 film, Rachel is an investigative journalist who tries to figure out a way to escape death after watching a cursed video tape that she discovered while investigating the death of her niece.
+In The Ring Two, Rachel delves into the history of Samara Morgan after her son gets sick with a mysterious ailment.

 Appearances

 In The Ring, Rachel Keller, an investigative journalist, is asked by her sister Ruth to investigate the mysterious circumstances behind her niece Katie's death.
 She informs Rachel that she found her daughter's distorted corpse in the closet and that her official cause of death was a heart attack, despite Katie being a healthy teenager.
 Katie's friends tell Rachel about the legend of the cursed videotape and that Becca, Katie's friend, was institutionalized after witnessing Katie's death.
 She also discovers that Katie's boyfriend and two of her friends all died in bizarre accidents on the same night at 10 PM.
 Rachel travels to Shelter Mountain Inn and stays at Cabin 12, the same cabin where Katie and her friends watched the cursed videotape.
 Rachel finds the mysterious tape and watches it, after which the phone rings.
 Rachel hears a voice utter "seven days".
 Rachel seeks help from her ex-boyfriend Noah Clay, a video analyst.
 Later, Rachel discovers that Aidan, her son with Noah, watched the tape just as Noah calls her and tells her that he believes her.
 Rachel researches the lighthouse from the tape and discovers that it was located in Moesko Island, the home of an ill-fated horse breeder named Anna Morgan, who appeared on the cursed videotape.
 After investigating, Rachel discovers Anna had an adopted daughter named Samara, who possessed the power to burn disturbing images into the minds of people, animals and objects.
 Rachel meets Anna's widower Richard, but he makes her leave when she begins to ask questions about Samara.